SeisComP/seiscomp/doc/base/api-python.rst

       Describes the type of magnitude.
 This is a free\-text field because it is impossible to cover all existing magnitude type designations with an enumeration.
-Possible values are unspecified magitude \(M\), local magnitude \(ML\), body wave magnitude \(Mb\), surface wave magnitude \(MS\), moment magnitude \(Mw\), duration magnitude \(Md\), coda magnitude \(Mc\), MH, Mwp, M50, M100, etc.
+Possible values are unspecified magnitude \(M\), local magnitude \(ML\), body wave magnitude \(Mb\), surface wave magnitude \(MS\), moment magnitude \(Mw\), duration magnitude \(Md\), coda magnitude \(Mc\), MH, Mwp, M50, M100, etc.